 He has no problem with research companies making a profit, “but,” he said, “it has to be a fair profit.”

 The Tasmanian Angel said, “It’s a privilege, isn’t it?
 You don’t get a chance like that often.
 I guess once you’re my age, you look back on your life.
-I’ve had a good one, so it’s a great feeling to be able to give back.”
+I’ve had a good one, so it’s a great feeling to give back.”